elliotjarnit/kahoot-ai-extension/README.md

 - Incredibly slow when answer boxes don't exist
 - Does not work for all types of answer boxes

-This is only tested on firefox and is not guaranteed to work on other browsers
+Tested on google chrome and firefox